 - All outdoor outlets should have Ground Fault Circuit Interrupters (GFCIs).
 This is very important if you have a permanent pool.
-They also need to have weatherproof covers to prevent moisture from getting in and to protect the receptacle for when a cord is plugged in or not.
+They also need to have weatherproof covers to prevent moisture from getting in.
+This is important to protect the receptacle whether a cord is plugged in or not.

 - Don’t place electrical equipment within 3m of a pool, spa or hot tub unless ground fault protected, but still never within 1.5m of a pool.
 We all know water and electricity don’t mix.

 - Plug your grounded outdoor extension cord into an electrical outlet installed to meet the Ontario Electrical Safety Code.
-If the outlet isn’t GFCI protected, you can get a portable GFCI outlet adapter at your local hardware store
+What if the outlet isn’t GFCI protected?
+You can buy a portable GFCI outlet adapter from your local hardware store.

 - Don’t run extension cords through doors or windows (even if it is for a short time).
-The cord could potentially become damaged from rubbing against the door or window edges or being pinched in the frame.
+The cord could get damaged from rubbing against the door or window edges or being pinched in the frame.